naddanki-23/HospitalStayDurationAnalysis/README.md

 <img src="images/corr_map.png" width="600"/>

 - Correlation Analysis:
-The heatmap of numeric features shows a moderate positive correlation (r≈ 0.31) between length of stay and severity of illness code.
+The heatmap of numeric features shows a moderate positive correlation (r≈ 0.40) between length of stay (log) and severity of illness code.
 This means higher severity is generally associated with longer hospital stays, but the relationship is not perfectly linear as other factors also play a role.

 ## Model Performance Summary :